 The first thing to know about Croatia beaches is that not many of them are sandy; in spite of this, they are truly some of the most beautiful beaches in Europe.
 The mix of soft white pebbles, shingle or rocky platforms means the waters are clean and calm, making them heaven for swimming.
 Sandy beaches are usually created by an exposed coastline susceptible to waves (which breaks up the rocks).
 Croatia however is protected by its beautiful islands which hug the coast.
 The result of this is a serene coastline with secret coves, hidden half-moon bays and heavenly seaside towns.
+Perfect for a Croatia beach holidays.

 Out of all the beautiful beaches in Croatia (of which there are many) how do you choose which one to visit?
 Below we’ve put together a guide on the best beaches in Croatia.